theopenconversationkit/tock/docs-mk/en/docs/guide/studio.md

 ## Connect to the demo platform

-Open [this link](https://demo.tock.ai/) to access the Tock demonstration platform.
+Open [https://demo.tock.ai/](https://demo.tock.ai/) to access the Tock demonstration platform.

 > **Important**: this platform is not supposed to host bots in production.
 >This is merely a sandbox instance, in order to try the Tock solution without installing it.